Zacks: Brokerages Expect Molina Healthcare, Inc. (NYSE:MOH) Will Post Quarterly Sales of $6.20 Billion

-Equities analysts predict that Molina Healthcare, Inc. (NYSE:MOH) will post $6.20 billion in sales for the current quarter, Zacks reports.
-Two analysts have issued estimates for Molina Healthcare’s earnings, with estimates ranging from $6.16 billion to $6.24 billion.
-Molina Healthcare posted sales of $4.55 billion during the same quarter last year, which suggests a positive year-over-year growth rate of 36.3%.
-The firm is scheduled to announce its next earnings results after the market closes on Wednesday, April 28th.
+Equities research analysts expect that Molina Healthcare, Inc. (NYSE:MOH) will report sales of $6.20 billion for the current fiscal quarter, according to Zacks.
+Two analysts have made estimates for Molina Healthcare’s earnings, with the lowest sales estimate coming in at $6.16 billion and the highest estimate coming in at $6.24 billion.
+Molina Healthcare reported sales of $4.55 billion in the same quarter last year, which would suggest a positive year over year growth rate of 36.3%.
+The company is expected to report its next quarterly earnings report after the market closes on Wednesday, April 28th.

-On average, analysts expect that Molina Healthcare will report full-year sales of $24.70 billion for the current year, with estimates ranging from $24.05 billion to $25.91 billion.
-For the next year, analysts forecast that the firm will report sales of $25.65 billion, with estimates ranging from $25.27 billion to $26.03 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Molina Healthcare.
+On average, analysts expect that Molina Healthcare will report full-year sales of $24.70 billion for the current fiscal year, with estimates ranging from $24.05 billion to $25.91 billion.
+For the next year, analysts expect that the business will post sales of $25.65 billion, with estimates ranging from $25.27 billion to $26.03 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Molina Healthcare.

-Molina Healthcare (NYSE:MOH) last released its earnings results on Wednesday, February 10th.
-The company reported ($0.51) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.48 by ($1.99).
-Molina Healthcare had a return on equity of 43.16% and a net margin of 4.37%.
-The business had revenue of $5.24 billion for the quarter, compared to analyst estimates of $5.30 billion.
-During the same quarter last year, the company earned $2.73 earnings per share.
-Molina Healthcare’s quarterly revenue was up 22.5% compared to the same quarter last year.
+Molina Healthcare (NYSE:MOH) last issued its quarterly earnings results on Wednesday, February 10th.
+The company reported ($0.51) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.48 by ($1.99).
+Molina Healthcare had a net margin of 4.37% and a return on equity of 43.16%.
+The business had revenue of $5.24 billion during the quarter, compared to the consensus estimate of $5.30 billion.
+During the same quarter in the previous year, the business posted $2.73 EPS.
+The company’s revenue for the quarter was up 22.5% on a year-over-year basis.

 In other news, Director Garrey Carruthers sold 825 shares of Molina Healthcare stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $222.50, for a total value of $183,562.50.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, Director Ronna Romney sold 375 shares of Molina Healthcare stock in a transaction dated Monday, February 22nd.
-The shares were sold at an average price of $219.44, for a total transaction of $82,290.00.
+The stock was sold at an average price of $222.50, for a total value of $183,562.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Ronna Romney sold 375 shares of the business’s stock in a transaction dated Monday, February 22nd.
+The shares were sold at an average price of $219.44, for a total value of $82,290.00.
 The disclosure for this sale can be found here.
 Company insiders own 1.07% of the company’s stock.

-Several large investors have recently modified their holdings of the company.
-Amundi Pioneer Asset Management Inc. lifted its stake in shares of Molina Healthcare by 315.6% in the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 49,874 shares of the company’s stock valued at $7,080,000 after purchasing an additional 37,873 shares during the period.
-Great West Life Assurance Co.
-Can lifted its stake in shares of Molina Healthcare by 11.8% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 58,734 shares of the company’s stock valued at $10,744,000 after purchasing an additional 6,218 shares during the period.
-Teachers Retirement System of The State of Kentucky lifted its stake in shares of Molina Healthcare by 13.4% in the third quarter.
-Teachers Retirement System of The State of Kentucky now owns 32,231 shares of the company’s stock valued at $5,900,000 after purchasing an additional 3,816 shares during the period.
-Brinker Capital Investments LLC acquired a new stake in shares of Molina Healthcare in the third quarter valued at about $2,759,000.
-Finally, Van ECK Associates Corp acquired a new stake in shares of Molina Healthcare in the third quarter valued at about $179,000.
-94.89% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the stock.
+Robeco Institutional Asset Management B.V. increased its position in Molina Healthcare by 26.1% in the 1st quarter.
+Robeco Institutional Asset Management B.V. now owns 30,666 shares of the company’s stock valued at $7,169,000 after buying an additional 6,351 shares in the last quarter.
+6 Meridian bought a new stake in Molina Healthcare in the 1st quarter valued at about $241,000.
+Integrated Investment Consultants LLC increased its position in Molina Healthcare by 5.6% in the 1st quarter.
+Integrated Investment Consultants LLC now owns 2,119 shares of the company’s stock valued at $495,000 after buying an additional 112 shares in the last quarter.
+Exchange Traded Concepts LLC increased its position in Molina Healthcare by 7.5% in the 1st quarter.
+Exchange Traded Concepts LLC now owns 2,219 shares of the company’s stock valued at $519,000 after buying an additional 155 shares in the last quarter.
+Finally, Hennessy Advisors Inc. bought a new stake in Molina Healthcare in the 1st quarter valued at about $3,226,000.
+94.89% of the stock is owned by institutional investors and hedge funds.

 About Molina Healthcare